-LU1.4 Support major redevelopment and reutilization of the Sun Ray site, incorporating both commercial and high-density residential uses, including introducing the traditional street grid.
+LU1.4 Support major redevelopment and reutilization of the Sun Ray site incorporating both commercial and high-density residential uses, and including introduction of the traditional street grid.

 LU1.5 Redevelop surface parking lots in the corridor and instead use on-street parking to buffer pedestrians from traffic and build structured parking with commercial uses on the ground floor.